Fosigotifator

-Fosigotifator is an experimental small-molecule developed by AbbVie, which is running clinical trials to determine if the drug can treat amyotrophic lateral sclerosis (ALS).
+Fosigotifator is an experimental small-molecule related to ISRIB that activates the eukaryotic initiation factor eIF2; it was licensed by Calico from University of California, San Francisco and partnered with AbbVie.
+Abbvie and Calico ran clinical trials to determine if the drug can treat amyotrophic lateral sclerosis (ALS) and major depressive disorder.
 A formulation of fosigotifator, as its monosodium phosphate salt mixed with tromethamine, is known as ABBV-CLS-7262.
-Fosigotifator has been patented by AbbVie and Calico Life Sciences as a prodrug for modulation of the integrated stress response pathway.
+Fosigotifator has been patented by AbbVie and Calico as a prodrug for modulation of the integrated stress response pathway.

+In January 2025 Abbvie and Calico announced that the drug had failed a Phase 2/3 trial in ALS; in November 2025 Abbvie ended its partnership with Calico.